Reputation in the AI Eera: Wwhat Bbrands Nneed to Kknow?

 • Audience behavior – clicks, discussions, and engagement increase the significance of topics and can amplify their reputational impact.

-This is how a brand’s digital reputation is formed — a generalized image that is reproduced in responses generated by AI services.
+This is how a brand’s digital reputation is formed — a general image that is reproduced in responses generated by AI services.
 If fake reviews or negative narratives become entrenched in the information space, they become part of this model and may create additional AI-related risks for businesses.

-AI and Reputational Risks: What Should Brands Be Concerned About?
+AI and reputational risks: What Should Brands Be Concerned About?

 Reputational risks when working with AI